David Nollet on ISO 14224 for Master Data

 Broader Relevance Across Industries

 While ISO 14224’s roots are in oil and gas, David Nollet emphasizes that its insights are far-reaching.
 Manufacturers, utilities, and other asset-intensive sectors can benefit from the standard’s approach to data collection, taxonomy, and reliability definitions.
+In these industries, the quality and consistency of asset data and operational data are crucial for supporting maintenance, reliability, and overall business performance.
 The challenges of equipment failure, data inconsistency, and unclear terminology exist everywhere, not just offshore rigs or refineries.

 Data Requirements and Formats